jakenguyen0118/angry-birds/readme.md

 #### Views

 You should end up with 3 views.
-- `index.html` a home page with a link to `/angry-birds`
+- `index.ejs` a home page with a link to `/angry-birds`
-- `angry-birds.html` This view should have each bird's name, ability, image, and group visible on the page, as well as a link to /angry-birds/BIRDS_ID.
+- `angry-birds.ejs` This view should have each bird's name, ability, image, and group visible on the page, as well as a link to /angry-birds/BIRDS_ID.
 There should also be a link back to /.
-- `angry-bird.html` This should have the bird's name, ability, image, and group visible on the page, as well as links back to / and /angry-birds
+- `angry-bird.ejs` This should have the bird's name, ability, image, and group visible on the page, as well as links back to / and /angry-birds

 #### Controllers

 You will have 1 controller.
 It will handle all of the `/angry-birds` routes.
-- When you go to `/angry-birds/` it should get all of the angry birds from the model and render the `angry-birds.html` view.
+- When you go to `/angry-birds/` it should get all of the angry birds from the model and render the `angry-birds.ejs` view.
-- When you go to `/angry-birds/:id` it should get that individual bird from the model and render the `angry-bird.html` view.
+- When you go to `/angry-birds/:id` it should get that individual bird from the model and render the `angry-bird.ejs` view.

 ### Part 3 - Styling